shiritk/sample-counting-beads/README.md

 License Information Follows
 ---------------------------
-Copyright (c) 2012, Intel Corporation
+Copyright (c) 2012, Intel Corporation.
+All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: